Go Vacation

-is a 2011 party video game developed and released by Namco Bandai Games for the Wii and Nintendo Switch.
-It is the third game in the We Ski series.
+is a 2011 party video game developed and published by Namco Bandai Games for the Wii.
+It is a spin-off of the We Ski series.
 Up to four players can compete against each other in over 50 sport-based minigames that take place in four fictional island resorts.
-Minigames range from outdoor activities such as kayaking and horseback riding, to activities one might find in a city, like table hockey and minigolf.
+Minigames range from activities such as kayaking and horseback riding, to activities like table hockey and minigolf.
 Different resorts can be accessed using vehicles such as trolleys and bicycles.
 Players can customize the outfit of their avatar and decorate their house with furniture.

 The game's development began in 2009 and lasted two and a half years.
-It was first announced at the 2011 Electronic Entertainment Expo as an entry in the We Ski series; the game was released later that year for the Wii.
+It was announced at the 2011 Electronic Entertainment Expo as an entry in the We Ski series; the game was released later that year for the Wii.
 The game was ported to the Nintendo Switch in 2018 and included new features such as the ability to take photographs.
-Surveys were held in America, Europe, and Japan to determine which sports and activities should be included in the minigames.
+Surveys were held in the United States, Europe, and Japan to determine which sports and activities should be included in the minigames.
 Although the resorts were not directly based on real-life locations, producer Kobayashi said Hawaii was a possible influence for the Marine Resort.

 Go Vacation had a mixed reception; critics praised its multiplayer aspects and creativity but criticized its soundtrack, environments, controls, and the quality of the minigames.
 It was the third-best-selling game in Japan the week of its release, selling 47,209 copies.
+A Nintendo Switch port developed in collaboration with Nintendo was released in 2018.